French Louisiana: French Louisiana, district of New France

-French Louisiana was one of the districts of New France.
+French Louisiana was one of the districts of New France and included the future territory of Arkansas, Illinois, Louisiana, and Missouri.

 Beginning in 1682 this region, known in French as la Louisiane française, functioned as an administrative district of New France.
 It extended from the Gulf of Mexico to Vincennes, now in Indiana.
-France ceded the region to Spain and Britain in 1763 after the French and Indian War, regained it by treaty in 1800, and sold it to the United States in 1803 through the Louisiana Purchase.
+France ceded the Western part of the region to Spain and the Eastern part to Britain in 1763 after the French and Indian War.
+They regained the Western territory by treaty in 1800, and sold it to the United States in 1803 through the Louisiana Purchase.